Getting sick is a part of life and happens to the best of us.

 An employer can confirm an employee is unable to take personal/carer’s leave if the employee’s reason for the leave does not fall under the legislation.
 For example, if they are asking to take carer’s leave for someone who is not in their immediate family or household, as defined by the Fair Work Act.

-Employees are protected for three months under the Fair Work Act 2009 if they are suffering from a ’temporary’ illness.
+Employees are protected for three months (either consecutively or in aggregate in a 12-month period) under the Fair Work Act 2009 if they are ’temporarily’ absent due to injury or illness.
 An employee’s Modern Award or enterprise agreement may set out more specific terms.

 As long as employees follow your company’s policies and national system laws regarding sick leave, they cannot be disciplined for misconduct.
 It is important that employer’s policies and procedures are implemented consistently.